The Stolen Princess: Production

-On January 30, 2013, producer Egor Olesov informed about the development of Ruslan and Lyudmila project based on a fairy tale poem with the same title by Aleksandr Pushkin.
-In September 2013, press service of FILM.UA Group announced the start of film production, and later the protagonists and synopsis for Ruslan and Lyudmila were presented with the film itself announced as 2D animation; later, however, the concept changed, and a decision was made to create a 3D animated film.
+In January 2013, producer Egor Olesov informed about the development of Ruslan and Lyudmila project based on a fairy tale poem with the same title by Aleksandr Pushkin.
+That September, press service of FILM.UA Group revealed the start of film production, and later the protagonists and synopsis for Ruslan and Lyudmila were presented with the film itself announced as 2D animation; later, however, the concept changed, and a decision was made to create a 3D animated film.

 Hollywood consultants helped with developing the characters.
 According to the authors of the film, Ruslan and Lyudmila was made in English and then dubbed in Ukrainian.
-As Olesov says, Hollywood celebrities will be involved in English dubbing, and in Ukraine, popular local actors will lend their voices to the film.
+As Olesov said, Hollywood celebrities were involved in English dubbing, and in Ukraine, popular local actors lent their voices to the film.
 For the international market, the film was given another title, The Stolen Princess.

-In December 2015, the script and characters’ stories were finalized; animation of approved scenes was completed.
+The script and characters' stories were finalized by the end of 2015; animation of approved scenes was completed.

 Release

-International Distribution
+International distribution

-The Stolen Princess became the first project in the line of theatrically animated premieres from Animagrad, which also includes Mavka.
-The Forest Song (2018), Snow Republic (2019), and Roksolana and Suleiman (2021).
-According to the company director, Animagrad plans to release one animated feature per year, both for local Ukrainian and international distribution.
+The Stolen Princess became the first project in the line of theatrically animated premieres from Animagrad, which also includes Mavka: The Forest Song (2023), Snow Republic (currently in development), and Roksolana and Suleiman.
+According to the company director, Animagrad planned to release one animated feature per year, both for local Ukrainian and international distribution.

-In February 2015 at the European film market during Berlin International Film Festival, the rights to film distribution were sold to Israel and South Korea; in May 2016 at Marché du Film of Cannes International Film Festival, to France, French-speaking territories, Bulgaria, Iran, and Poland.
-On December 10, 2016, The Hollywood Reporter informed that the film after its presentation a month before at the American film market was sold to China, Germany, Austria, Switzerland, Lithuania, Latvia, Estonia, North Africa, and the Middle East.
-It was also announced that sales to some other territories were pending.
+In February 2015 at the European film market during Berlin International Film Festival, the rights to film distribution were sold to Israel and South Korea; and in May 2016 at Marché du Film of Cannes International Film Festival, to France, French-speaking territories, Bulgaria, Iran, and Poland.
+By the end of 2016, the film was sold to China, Germany, Austria, Switzerland, Lithuania, Latvia, Estonia, North Africa, and the Middle East.

-On March 13–16, 2017 in Hong Kong, FILMART took place, which is an annual film and TV content market.
+In March 2017 in Hong Kong, FILMART took place, which is an annual film and TV content market.
 The FILM.UA Group stand presented projects of Animagrad studio, including The Stolen Princess.
 On the penultimate day of the market, the scenes from the animated film were screened in Asia for the first time; the invitation to the premiere appeared on the cover of The Hollywood Reporter, and the screening itself was successful and gathered positive feedback from market participants.
 In early April, Cannes hosted MIPTV (Marché International des Programmes de Télévision), a major European market of audiovisual content.
 The stand of Ukrainian delegation presented, among others, The Stolen Princess film.
-On May 19 and 23, 2017 the biggest film market Marche du Film under the aegis of the 70th Cannes International Film Festival held market screenings of The Stolen Princess, which enjoyed considerable success: the project gathered countless positive reviews, and negotiations on rights sales for the new territories began.
+On May 19 and 23, the biggest film market Marche du Film under the aegis of the 70th Cannes International Film Festival held market screenings of The Stolen Princess, which enjoyed considerable success: the project gathered countless positive reviews, and negotiations on rights sales for the new territories began.